Ten Things to Include in Your Sustainability Report

-At Junxion, we believe sustainability reports should be mandatory.
-But what are the top ten things that should be included?
+At least that’s what we believe here at Junxion.
+But what are the top ten things that should be included in these mandatory reports?

 From our experience working with brands like Adidas, Hong Kong & Shanghai Hotels and many others, here’s our list of the top ten things to include in your sustainability report: